suizokukan/wisteria/README.md

     $ ~/.poetry/bin/poetry run ./bin/wisteria --checkup
 ```

-### installation with git/venv/a compiled version of Python3.8.11/manually added dependencies (as a last resort)
+### installation with git/venv/a compiled version of Python3.8.11/manually added dependencies

 Feel free to choose another Python's version and another directory where to compile Python.
 Code below for Debian systems: